-Artist based in Leith Walk Studios who works in a range of materials including charcoal, pastel and acrylic paint.
+Artist based in Albion Road Studios who works in a range of materials including charcoal, pastel and acrylic paint.
 I have a passion for wild, untamed nature and am especially fond on corvids.
 Symbols and mythology are also a source of inspiration.
 My work is often described as having a dark side and I try to evoke the nervous excitement and trepidation of being outdoors at night time where a situation can change in a split second, whether in a foreign city, during a thunderstorm or deep inside a forest alive with night time creatures.

 Growing up in North East Scotland introduced me to flora and fauna while camping and hill climbing in the Cairngorms.
 The extreme weather, mountains and wilderness have had a lasting impact on my work.